AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/microsoft-dynamics-crm-installation-guide.md

    >[!NOTE]
    >
-   >When you disable Marketo Measure exporting data to Dynamics, it does not any existing data.
+   >When you disable Marketo Measure exporting data to Dynamics, it does not remove any existing data.
 For help with removing existing data, contact Dynamics Support.

    >[!MORELIKETHIS]
    >